 If you’re studying a Vocational Educational and Training (VET) course at Swinburne, you must claim through Services Australia.

 Any Associate Degree or Undergradute degree course offered by Swinburne University of Technology.

 Eligibility / selection criteria

 To be eligible for this scholarship you must:

 - be an Australian citizen, Australian permanent resident, permanent humanitarian visa holder or a New Zealand Citizen meeting Australian Residence rules under section 7 of the Social Security Act 1991

 - have completed Year 12 in 2020 (or in 2019 if in 2020 you had a documented medical reason/emergency that prevented you from commencing your higher education studies in 2020)

 - be relocating to study at any Swinburne campus which is at least 90 minutes one way by public transport from your family home that is located in an outer-regional, remote or very remote area (use the Student Regional Area Search tool to check eligibility)

-- be enrolling full-time at Swinburne in semester 1 and 2, 2021 in your first year of a Diploma, Advanced Diploma, Associate Degree or Bachelor Degree that is at least one academic year in duration, studying face-to-face or a mix of online and face-to-face (online only is ineligible) (Australian Apprenticeship programs are ineligible)
+- be enrolling full-time at Swinburne in semester 1 and 2, 2021 in your first year of an Associate Degree or Bachelor Degree that is at least one academic year in duration, studying face-to-face or a mix of online and face-to-face (online only is ineligible)

 - demonstrate that your parent/s or guardian/s have a combined income of less than $250,000 (adjusted taxable income) in the 2019-2020 financial year*.